k-pipe/demo-pipeline/README.md

 # demo-pipeline

-A simple demonstration pipeline reading data from a big query table, computing a simple transformation and writing data to a Google sheet
+A simple demonstration ETL pipeline reading data from a google sheet, computing a simple transformation and sending result per mail.

+## How to use

+TODO